Table of Contents

 Addiction treatment includes:

 Detox and withdrawal.
 At the outset of the recovery journey, the individual may have to first undergo the detox process.
 This involves the period of time after cessation of drug use when the body expels the substance.
 Detox and withdrawal can take 5-14 days depending on the substance of abuse and the length of the addiction history.
-Detox and withdrawal management involves continuous medical oversight, with medications provided to minimize discomfort.
+Detox and withdrawal management involves continuous oversight, with medications provided to minimize discomfort.

 Evidence-based psychotherapy.
 Some types of psychotherapy are especially effective in treating substance use disorders.
 These include cognitive behavioral therapy, dialectical behavior therapy, contingency management, and motivational enhancement therapy.
 Psychotherapy assists the recovery process in two ways.
 First, it can help identify any underlying emotional issues that are contributory, and second, therapy can help guide the individual in changing their dysfunctional thought/behavior patterns.